straubt1/tfe-ado-project/README.md

   - Contains the pipeline .yml that references the templates in the other repo
 - TFE Workspace `ado-terraform-dev`
   - Will be the workspace the Build Pipelines integrate with
-- ADO Build Pipeline `Terraform Pipeline - Run Speculative`
+- ADO Build Pipeline `Terraform Pipeline - Plan`
   - Integrates to the TFE Workspace
-  - Performs a Speculative Plan
+  - Performs a Speculative Plan but does **not** apply
-- ADO Build Pipeline `Terraform Pipeline - Run Apply`
+- ADO Build Pipeline `Terraform Pipeline - Plan and Apply`
   - Integrates to the TFE Workspace
-  - Performs a Plan and Auto Apply
+  - Performs a Plan and then Auto Applies assuming no errors/policy failures
 - ADO Build Pipeline `Terraform Pipeline - Destroy`
   - Integrates to the TFE Workspace
+  - Performs a Speculative Destroy but does **not** apply
+- ADO Build Pipeline `Terraform Pipeline - Destroy and Apply`
+  - Integrates to the TFE Workspace
-  - Performs a Destroy and Auto Apply
+  - Performs a Destroy Plan and then Auto Applies assuming no errors/policy failures

 ### Getting Started